kenjis/ci4-attribute-routes/README.md

 # CodeIgniter4 Attribute Routes

-This package generates Routes File from the Attribute Routes in your Controllers.
+This package generates a **Routes File** from the **Attribute Routes**å in your **Controllers**.

-You can set routes in your Controllers, and disable Auto Routing.
+- You can set routes in your Controllers, and disable **Auto Routing**.
+- It generates a Routes File, so, there is no extra overhead at runtime.
+- The generated Routes File can be used on PHP 7.3 production servers.

 ## Requirements